 There are many misconceptions about being an introvert.
-For one thing, introverts aren’t necessarily the shy, lonely, and socially anxious people they’re often made out to be.
-The truth is that “there is no such thing as a pure introvert or extrovert”, according to Carl Jung, the Swiss psychoanalyst whose research popularised the personality traits.
+For instance, introverts aren’t necessarily the shy, lonely, and socially anxious people they’re often made out to be.
+According to Carl Jung, the Swiss psychoanalyst whose research popularised the personality traits, “there is no such thing as a pure introvert or extrovert”.

-Though for people on the introverted side – those who prefer smaller group settings, who consider their words carefully, who are energised by low-stimulation work environments, who take time to solve problems, who are conflict-averse, and who recharge their batteries by being alone – life can be tough.
+Though for people on the introverted side – those who prefer smaller group settings, consider their words carefully, are energised by low-stimulation work environments, take time to solve problems, are conflict-averse, and recharge their batteries by being alone – life can be tough.
 Because the simple fact is, whatever your personality type, we live in an extrovert’s world.

 But introverts needn’t worry.
-According to Susan Cain, author of the bestselling book Quiet: The Power of Introverts in a World That Can’t Stop Talking, the world needs introverts.
-In fact, history is full of them: Albert Einstein, Bill Gates, Mahatma Gandhi – to name a few.
+According to Susan Cain, author of the bestselling book Quiet: The Power of Introverts in a World That Can’t Stop Talking, the world needs introverts, and history is full of them: Hillary Clinton, Steven Spielberg, Michael Jordan, and Mahatma Gandhi, to name a few.

 We look at a few ways introverts can better navigate social events, while respecting that need for solo time.